Bartosz-Gl/Jojojej/README.md

 - 👋 Hi, I’m @Jojojej
-- 👀 I’m interested in weird things as for IT guy
-- 🌱 I’m currently learning JAVA, C and C++
+- 🌱 I’m currently learning JAVA and litle bit of C.
-- 💞️ I’m looking to collaborate on nothing rn.
 - 📫 How to reach me: bartoszgl10@gmail.com

 <!---